Daniel-K1/JNotepad_new/readme.md

 ## Edit menu

 Features implemented so far: basic text operations (Copy, Paste, Cut, Delete).
-Text operations support actions from and to System Clipboards, so text is availale to and from other applications.
-All basic text operations are active only if it does make sense (Paste - activated where there's a text available in system Clipboard, cut, copy and delete - when text is selected.
+Text operations support actions from and to System Clipboard, so text is availale to and from other applications.
+All basic text operations are active only if it does make sense (Paste - activated where there's a text available in system Clipboard, cut, copy and delete - when text is selected).

 ![screenEditMenu](screens/10_EditMenu.jpg "Edit Menu")